VowpalWabbit/vowpal_wabbit/demo/normalized/README.md

 - `make all.results`: eventually produces a nice table outlining performance of normalized adaptive gradient (NAG) vs. unnormalized adaptive gradient (AG) for a variety of data sets.
 	- **WARNING**: Please be aware that these demos can be network I/O, disk space, and/or CPU intensive.
+	- The complete set of demos can take hours to compute the first time, although the results are cached for subsequent generation.
+	- You will see lower progressive loss (regret) for NAG than AG.
+	- You will also see that the optimal learning rate eta<sup>*</sup> varies less across datasets for NAG than AG.

 #### Details ####

 This is organized into individual demos which process a single dataset.
 The different individual demos are associated with unique make targets.

-An individual demo will download a data set and learn a predictor under two conditions: using the normalized learning rule (the vw default), and using adaptive gradient without normalization (`--adaptive --invariant`).
-For both conditions it will do a hyper-parameter sweep to find the optimal in-hindsight learning rate.
+An individual demo will download a data set and learn a predictor under two conditions: using the normalized learning rule aka NAG (this the vw default), and using adaptive gradient without normalization aka AG (invoked via vw arguments `--adaptive --invariant`).
+For both conditions it will do a hyper-parameter sweep to find the optimal in-hindsight learning rate eta<sup>*</sup>.
 Note the context here is online learning, so there is no train/test split; rather what is optimized is progressive loss over the input data.

 #### About the datasets ####